-Good joinery is key to building a chair that will stand up to the stresses of everyday use and stand up to the test of time as well.
+Good joinery is key to building a chair that will stand up to the stresses of everyday use and to the test of time.
 The primary joint in this chair — the joint between the rungs and the legs — is essentially a dowel joint, a round tenon in a round mortise.
-Dowel joints are notorious for their high failure rate, but, if you have an understanding of the properties of wood and pay attention to those properties during milling, shaping, mortising, and assembly, it’s possible to make a dowel joint that is strong and long lasting.
+Dowel joints are notorious for their high failure rate, but, if you have an understanding of the properties of wood and pay attention to those properties during log selection, milling, shaping, mortising, and assembly, it’s possible to make a dowel joint that is strong and long lasting.

-There are five aspects of joinery that I aim to control during the building of this chair:
+There are five aspects of joinery that I work hard to control during the building of this chair:

 Getting a precise fit can be difficult, but with practice it’s possible to get the size of the mortise and tenon extremely close.
 The other aspects of making a good joint are not difficult at all — they simply require paying attention at each step of the process.